-In general, the elastocaloric regenerator can be loaded in tension or compression, each of which has some pros and cons concerning the elastocaloric cooling.
-Other loading modes such as bending or torsion will not be considered here since they cannot provide a homogenous strain distribution over the porous Homogenous strain distribution that results in homogenous distribution of the eCE is the first precondition of an efficient elastocaloric regenerator.
+In general, the active elastocaloric regenerator can be loaded in tension or compression, each of which has some pros and cons concerning the elastocaloric cooling.
+Although very interesting, other loading modes such as bending [67] or torsion [68] will not be considered here since they cannot provide a homogenous strain distribution over the porous structure.
+Homogenous strain distribution that results in homogenous distribution of the eCE is the first precondition of an efficient active elastocaloric regenerator.
 The main advantage of tensile loading is the possibility of utilizing thin elements with high specific heat transfer area per unit volume and small hydraulic diameters that result in good heat transfer properties, while its main disadvantage is a reduced fatigue life compared to compressive loading.
-It is known [66] that any cracks on the surface or impurities in the material, which are practically inevitable, will grow and expand during tensile loading and eventually lead to the failure of the material (see Fig. 4).
+It is known [69] that any cracks on the surface or impurities in the material, which are practically inevitable, will grow and expand during tensile loading and eventually lead to the failure of the material (see Fig. 4).
 Nevertheless, under compressive loading, those cracks and impurities do not have much space to grow.
 This can significantly prolong the fatigue life of the material, which is an important advantage of compressive loading.
-On the other hand, thin elements, which would enhance the heat transfer characteristics of an elastocaloric regenerator, cannot be compressed without solving the buckling stability problem associated with them.
-It is therefore challenging to design an efficient heat transfer porous geometry that can be compressed in a stable manner and at the same time assure an efficient heat transfer geometry for rapid heat transfer.
+On the other hand, thin elements, which would enhance the heat transfer characteristics of an active elastocaloric regenerator, cannot be compressed without solving the buckling stability problem associated with them.
+It is, therefore, challenging to design a porous geometry that can be compressed in a stable manner and at the same time assure an efficient and rapid heat transfer.

 Fig. 4.
-Schematic presentation of crack growth during tension and compression [66].
+Schematic representation of crack growth during tension and compression [69]

-Fig. 5a shows the stress-strain behaviour of a superelastic Ni-Ti alloy under isothermal (strain rate of 0.0002 s-1) and adiabatic (strain rate of 0.06 s-1) conditions where tension-compression asymmetry [17] is clearly observable.
-Dog-bone shaped sheets were tested under tension (see [67] for details), while tubes (see [68] for details) were tested under compression.
-In order to stabilize the stress-strain behaviour of the samples before the experiments, both samples were subjected to a mechanical stabilization (training), which consisted of 100 superelastic cycles at a strainrate of 0.002 s-1 up to the stresses/strains that corresponded to the end of the transformation plateau.
-From Fig. 5a, it is evident that in compressive loading, the slope of transformation plateau is significantly steeper compared to the tensile loading, which means that a higher stress is required to complete the transformation, while the resulting transformation strain is smaller.
-Fig.

-5b shows positive and negative adiabatic temperature changes for tensile and compressive loadings as functions of the applied strain and stress.
+Fig. 5a shows the stress-strain behaviour of a superelastic Ni-Ti alloy under isothermal (strain rate of 0.0002 s-1) and adiabatic (strain rate of 0.06 s-1) conditions where tension-compression asymmetry [18] is clearly observable.
+Dog-bone shaped thin sheets (with a thickness of 250 μm) were tested under tension [70], while thin-walled tubes (with an outer diameter of 3 mm and a wall thickness of 250 μm) were tested under compression.
+In order to stabilize the stress-strain behaviour of the samples before the experiments, both samples were subjected to a mechanical stabilization (training), which consisted of 100 superelastic cycles at a strain-rate of 0.002 s-1 up to the stresses/strains that corresponded to the end of the transformation plateau.
+From Fig. 5a, it is evident that in compressive loading, the slope of the transformation plateau is significantly steeper compared to the tensile loading, which means that a higher stress is required to complete the transformation, while the resulting transformation strain is smaller.
+Fig. 5b shows positive and negative adiabatic temperature changes for tensile and compressive loadings as functions of the applied strain and stress.

-Fig. 5. (a) Stress-strain response of Ni-Ti tubes and dog-bone shaped sheets under compression and tension and (b) the corresponding adiabatic temperature changes as functions of the applied stress and strain.
+Fig. 5. a) Stress-strain response of Ni-Ti tubes and dog-bone shaped sheets under compression and tension, and b) the corresponding adiabatic temperature changes as functions of the applied stress and strain